 In the words of Jonathan Swift, “Vision is the art of seeing what is invisible to others.”
 It’s no secret that a dynamic vision for learning, whether provided in person, remotely, or some combination thereof, is a first step in creating the types of experiences today’s modern learners need to thrive far into their future.
 As districts wrestle with their vision for teaching and learning while remaining focused on the shared values of the school community, an authentic and versatile process is needed to meet the unique needs of any community.

 As such, Future Ready SchoolsⓇ (FRS) and the Readiness Institute at Penn State have created the Future Ready Learner Design Process, which utilizes a human-centered design (HCD) model.
 HCD is a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions.
-This approach builds deep empathy for participants and maintains a humanistic mindset at its core.
-The process is used to generate a myriad of essentials and human capacity to innovate for better results in our school systems.
+This approach builds deep empathy for participants and maintains a humanistic mindset.
+The process generates a myriad of essentials and human capacity to innovate for better results in our school systems.

 Designed as a critical element in a district’s continuous improvement planning effort, the Future Ready Learner Design Process emphasizes excellence, innovation, and equity in school design.
 Whether envisioning the skills a kindergarten learner should have after their first year or defining the portrait of a “future ready graduate” within their district, the Future Ready Learner Design Process utilizes human-centered design to provide a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions within a school or district.

-The Future Ready Learner Design Process guides school communities in answering the critical question, what are the essential skills, knowledge, characteristics, and dispositions that learners need to possess in order to be future ready?
+The Future Ready Learner Design Process guides school communities in answering the critical question, what are the essential skills, knowledge, characteristics, and dispositions that learners need to possess to be future ready?

 - Workforce development and jobs